Breadcrumb

 What You Need to Do

 • Make sure you apply for financial aid by filing a California Dream Act application.
-There are no separate forms required to apply for the California DREAM Loan Program, but you'll need to apply for financial aid every year to be considered for the DREAM Loan Program.
+There are no separate forms required to apply for the CA DREAM LOAN, but you'll need to apply for financial aid every year to be considered for the CA DREAM LOAN.

-• You may see a DREAM Loan offered as part of your financial aid award letter.
-You do not need to accept the loan if you don't want to — it's optional.
+• You may see a CA DREAM LOAN offered as part of your financial aid award.
+You are not required to accept the CA DREAM LOAN offered if you do not wish to borrow — it is optional.

-• Make sure to check your email and your Growl account on a regular basis in case we contact you with instructions.
+• Make sure to check your email and your R’Web account on a regular basis in case we contact you with further instructions.

 Contact us if you need help.